fjolnir/Tranquil/ReadMe.md

 To learn more about Tranquil you should read the [specification](https://github.com/fjolnir/Tranquil/blob/master/Docs/Tranquil%20Spec.md) and check out the [tests](https://github.com/fjolnir/Tranquil/blob/master/Tests).

+You can also talk to me directly by visiting [#tranquil](irc://irc.freenode.net/tranquil) on irc.freenode.net.

-But here're a couple of examples:
+And here're a couple of examples:

 ### Array iteration